Elizabeth Zhang

 Cicero - Untested to Unmatched

 Classics research under mentoring from the professor of Yale University Department of Classics.
-It studied rhetoric in antiquity and Latin as a spoken language; supported Professor Freudenberg in his research on development in Cicero's oratory style.
+It studied rhetoric in antiquity and Latin as a spoken language.

 Read More